corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 The `BasketOfAppleContract` has two intentions:

-* The farmer Bob creates the basket of apples.
+* Farmer Bob creates the basket of apples.
 This intention is expressed by the `packToBasket` command.
 * Peter redeems the `BasketOfApple` state.
 This intention is expressed by the `Redeem` command.

-The rules inside the `verify` method in the `requireThat` Corda DSL helper method should be the following:
+The rules inside the `verify` method in the `requireThat` Corda DSL helper method are:

 * For the `packToBasket` command: